 Our first night in town we had dinner and beer at The Filling Station, buzzing with families and pre-marathon carb-loaders.
 The pizza was good, the beer was ok (J wrote about it here), and the staff was cool but a couple things annoyed us: it’s TOO family-friendly (no offense, parents, but when I go out to dinner I don’t want to hear your kids screaming or see them tearing around the restaurant), and the service is slow/lacking.
 Everyone orders from a single location at the bar, and the food is delivered to you when it’s ready–that means if you want a beer, or a water refill, or anything at all, you have to go to the counter and order it/get it yourself.
 Boy, I really do sound cranky, huh, Uncle Jim?

 Saturday morning we had breakfast downtown at Grand Traverse Pie Company, mostly because it had dog-friendly sidewalk seating.
-The breakfast sandwiches were good, but what we really should have gotten (maybe not for breakfast) is the cherry pie.
-The cherry industry is huge in the Traverse City area, and you can find cherry-themed shops and menu items around town, and TC is home to the National Cherry Festival each summer.
+The breakfast sandwiches were good, but what we really should have gotten (maybe not for breakfast–or maybe definitely for breakfast) is the cherry pie.
+The cherry industry is huge in the Traverse City area, and you can find cherry-themed shops and menu items around town, and Traverse City is home to the National Cherry Festival each summer.

 Between Sleeping Bear Dunes hikes, we picked up sandwiches from Gemma’s in Empire and took them to Lake Michigan Beach Park a few minutes down the road.
 We nabbed the last waterfront parking spot and had a delightful picnic in the back of the truck, watching the brave souls splashing in the freezing water and frolicking on the beach.